robertowm/robertowm.github.io/data/content/about-me.md

 solutions.
 Interested in big data, search engines, data pipelines, data analysis, software engineering and distributed systems.

-Currently, I am Software Engineer at SLI Systems, an amazing company related to enterprise eCommerce solutions.
-Also, I am improving my knowledge in big data and data mining through online courses and self-study.
+Currently, I am Senior Software Engineer at Seequent, a global leader in the development of data visualisation software and collaborative technologies.